-The foregoing does not include \$119.6 million of VRDBs in CP mode, all of which have final maturity dates between 2035 and 2041.
+The foregoing does not include \$119.6 million of VRDBs in CP mode, all of which have final maturity dates between 2031 and 2041.
 These bonds bear short-term rates that are fixed over staggered periods of approximately 90 days each and are remarketed at the expiry of each rate period.

-The University had three general unsecured credit facilities, aggregating \$175.0 million, at June 30, 2010.
-These 364-day facilities were renewed in 2011 with an aggregate available amount of \$125.0 million.
-No draws were made under the facilities during 2011 or 2010.
-Although each of the three credit facilities carry an expiry date of October 28, 2011, it is management's intention to extend each facility for another 364-day term.
+The University had three general unsecured credit facilities, aggregating \$75.0 million, at June 30, 2012.
+No draws were made under the facilities during 2012 or 2011.
+Although each of the three credit facilities carry an expiry date of October 29, 2012, it is management's intention to extend each facility for another 364-day term.